BassyKuo/Neural-Network/nolearn_mnist/README.md

 # Nolearn MNIST example
-You can run the tiny example `simple_mnist.py` if you first time to contact it:
+You can run the tiny example `simple_mnist.py` if you are first time to contact it:

 ```
 $ python simple_mnist.py